GammaTauAI/opentau/milestone1.md

 - $h$ verifies that the given completion does not contain any additional content that is not a type-annotation.
 - $h$ protects against completions that type-check but contain permissive types such as `any`, `undefined`, and `unknown` (in some cases).

-Additionally, we were surprised that this simple solution allowed us to type-infer medium-sized files (check appendix), as we expected to be able to only type-infer small files.
+Additionally, we were surprised that this simple solution allowed us to type-infer medium-sized files (see appendix) as we expected to be able to only type-infer small files.

 ## Replan

 #### Problem

 While our current type-inference pipeline using Codex's `davinci-edit` model has shown good results, the strategy comes with a few limitations.
-First, the number of API calls to Codex has a limit of 20 per API key.
+First, the number of API calls to Codex has a limit of 20 per API key per minute.
 For a single query, Codex allows for any number of completions to be requested.
-However, the completions are sorted in decreasing order of confidence; from testing, we have observed that the completions given beyond the 10th index are generally ususable.
+However, the completions are sorted in decreasing order of confidence; from testing we have observed that the completions given beyond the 10th index are generally incorrect.

 #### Possible Solutions

 We have considered several alterations/new methods for solving this problem.

-- API key rotation: Apply for several Codex API keys to use to "rotate" to have access to a maximum of $N$ \* 20 completions per run, where $N$ is the number of API keys.
+- API key rotation: Apply to the Codex Beta with multiple accounts in order to "rotate" API keys.
+We would have access to a maximum of $N$ \* 20 completions per minute, where $N$ is the number of API keys.
+We have applied with different accounts but none of them have been accepted yet.
 - Facebook's "InCoder" model: Use Facebook's open-source code-infill model which is open-source and available on Huggingface.
-  - We would also be able to fine-tune the model to our specific type-inference purpose.
+We would also be able to fine-tune this model to our specific type-inference purpose.

 #### Plan Moving Forward

 While the API key rotation strategy may give us access to significantly more completions, it is hard to secure new API keys from Codex in a timely manner.
 Therefore, we are writing an interface for querying the InCoder model.
-The InCoder strategy would theoretically allow us to make an infinite number of queries for an infinite number of completions returned per query.
+The InCoder strategy would theoretically allow us to make an unbounded number of queries for an unbounded number of completions returned per query.
 The only limitation for the InCoder strategy is the cumulative time to evaluate the model.

-Additionally, we plan to apply our type-inference strategy (or a variation for our strategy) to other gradually-typed languages, such as Python.
+Additionally, we plan to apply our type-inference strategy (or a variation for our strategy) to other gradually-typed languages, such as Python with Pyright.

 #### Timeline

 - **11/22:**
   - InCoder query implementation
-    - Tree-completion strategy implementation
+  - Prompt-engineering strategy implementation
 - **12/13:**
   - Python type-inference
   - Benchmarking for accuracy across a 100-file dataset

 \newpage